 Tips of 10 to 15 percent are expected in restaurants and upmarket hotels in the UK if a service charge hasn't been included.
 Hotel service staff receive an optional amount.
 Taxi drivers are usually given 10 to 15 percent of the fare.
 Tipping for other services is discretionary.

 It is generally safe to travel throughout the UK, although travellers are advised to take special care of their personal belongings in central London, where pick-pocketing is often reported and muggings are fairly common.
 Northern Ireland still occasionally experiences unrest in the form of protests and riots, but tourists are not targeted and so long as political marches are avoided there should be no risk.

-There is some risk of international terrorism in the UK and security has been increased at transport hubs throughout the country.
-Security at all UK airports has been tightened and increased restrictions on hand luggage have been introduced.
+There is some risk of international terrorism in the UK and security has been increased at transport hubs throughout the country; airports in particular have seen a serious heightening of security measures over recent years.